 What Makes This Parmesan Rosemary Bread So Great?

-- This is a super duper EASY bread recipe.
-Seriously - no kneading, no stand mixture needed, only a few minutes of active effort.
+- Easy.
+This is a super duper EASY bread recipe and really does not take that much time to make.
+Seriously - no kneading, no stand mixture needed (unless you want to use it), only a few minutes of active effort.
 Just a handful of ingredients.
 This fresh rosemary bread recipe is incredible and can easily be made on a busy weeknight.

-- Perfect textured yeast bread with minimal effort.
+- Amazing texture.
+Perfect textured yeast bread with minimal effort.
 I’m talking a golden, crispy crust, and a moist interior with artesian-style holes in the crumb.

 - Incredible taste.
-This bread base without the rosemary and parmesan is delicious, but these two add-ins make it a phenomenal, extra special savory herb and cheese bread.
+This bread base without the rosemary and parmesan is delicious, but these two add-ins make it a phenomenal, extra special savory herb and cheese bread that has the best flavor.
+It's also a great side to accompany soups (this Split Pea Soup or Instant Pot Chicken Noodle Soup goes perfectly with it!).

 - The cheese!
 Parmesan cheese bread is a great way to experiment with cheesy bread.
 It’s not too melty and adds an incredibly rich and slightly salty taste to this easy yeast bread.

-- Warning: when baking this rosemary and parmesan bread, your house will smell incredible.
+- Smells amazing!
+Warning: when baking this no-knead rosemary parmesan bread, your house will smell incredible.
 And likely, your friends and family will fall to their knees to thank you for serving them such a delicious masterpiece.
-This bread is so good and so easy, you’ll never want to buy bread from the store again!
+This rosemary parmesan bread is so good and so easy, you’ll never want to buy bread from the store again!

-I love homemade bread not only for its taste and texture but for its minimal ingredients and add-ins.
-This bread requires just a few ingredients, most of which you probably have on hand.
+I love homemade bread not only for its taste and texture but for its simple ingredients and add-ins.
+This rosemary parmesan bread requires just a few ingredients, most of which you probably have on hand.

 - Instant yeast - you only need ¼ of a teaspoon for this recipe - this is not even a whole packet, so you can make tons of bread with just one envelope of instant yeast!